The Orionid Meteor Shower: Named After Our Most Famous Constellation

-The Orionid Meteor Shower, the second meteor shower of October, which peaks during the overnight hours of October 21-22 each year.
+The Orionid Meteor Shower, the second meteor shower of October, peaks during the overnight hours of October 21-22 each year.
 They are called Orionids because the meteors seem to emerge or radiate from the constellation Orion, near the Orion-Gemini border in Orion’s upraised club.

 What Are the Orionids?